What Is The Internet? Partial Connectivity in the Internet Core: Internet Islands and Peninsulas

 \Cref{tab:island_summary} shows the number of islands per VP over this period.
 Over the 3 years, all six \acp{VP} see from 1 to 5 islands.
 In addition, we see that islands do not always cause the \emph{entire} Internet to be unreachable, and there are a number of cases where from 20\% to 50\% of the Internet is inaccessible.
 We believe these cases represent brief islands, since islands shorter than an 11~minute complete scan will only be partially observed.
 We find 12 in the 20\% to 50\% range, all are short, and 4 are less than 11 minutes (see \autoref{sec:islands_apendix} for details).

-\textbf{RIPE Atlas:} For broader coverage we next consider RIPE Atlas' 13k \acp{VP} for the three months of 2021q3 \cite{ripe_ping}.
+\textbf{RIPE Atlas:} For broader coverage we next consider RIPE Atlas' 13k \acp{VP} for all of 2021q3~\cite{ripe_ping}.
 While Atlas does not scan the whole Internet, they do scan most root DNS servers every 240\,s.
 Chiloe would like to observe the whole Internet, and while Trinocular scans 5M /24s, it does so with only 6 VPs.
-To use RIPE Atlas as 10k VPs, we further relax our operational definition of the Internet to consider only the 13 DNS root servers.
-While a large step down in size, root servers are independently operated and physically distributed, so we consider their probing a very sparse sample.
+To use RIPE Atlas' 10k VPs, we approximate a full scan with probes to 12 of the DNS root server systems (G-Root was unavailable in 2021q3).
+Although far fewer than 5M networks, these targets provide a very sparse sample of usually independent destinations since each is independently operated.
 Thus we have complementary datasets with sparse VPs and dense probing, and many VPs but sparse probing.
 In other words, to get many VP locations we relax our conceptual definition by decreasing our target list.

 \autoref{fig:islands_per_node} shows the CDF of the number of islands detected per RIPE Atlas \ac{VP} during 2021q3.
 During this period, 55\% of \acp{VP} observed one or no islands (solid line).
-To compare to Trinocular, we consider events longer than 660s with the dashed line.
+To compare to Trinocular, we consider events longer than 660\,s with the dashed line.
 In the figure, 60\% of \acp{VP} saw no islands, 19\% see one, and the remainder see more.
-The annualized island rate of just the most stable \acp{VP} (those that see 0 or 1 islands) is 1.09 islands per year (a lower bound, since we exclude less stable \acp{VP}), compared to 0.78 for Trinocular (\Cref{tab:island_summary}).
+The annualized island rate of just the most stable \acp{VP} (those that see 2 or less islands) is 1.75 islands per year (a lower bound, since we exclude less stable \acp{VP}), compared to 1.28 for Trinocular (\Cref{tab:island_summary}).
 We see islands are more common in Atlas, perhaps because it includes many VPs at home.

 We conclude that islands \emph{do} happen, but they are rare, and at irregular times.
 This finding is consistent with importance of the Internet at the locations where we run VPs.